Artemio Abu

-Admiral Artemio Manalo Abu is a Filipino admiral who is the 29th commandant of the Philippine Coast Guard.
-In his current position as commandant, he is the overall commander of the entire Coast Guard units and commands, and is also responsible for all operations within the Philippines' maritime jurisdictions.
+Artemio Manalo Abu is a Filipino politician and retired admiral who was the 29th commandant of the Philippine Coast Guard.
+As commandant, he was the overall commander of the entire Coast Guard units and commands, and is also responsible for all operations within the Philippines' maritime jurisdictions.
 Prior to his post, he served as the commander of the Maritime Safety Services Command and the Coast Guard Education and Training Command.

+Abu narrowly defeated Cristeta Reyes, who served the municipality for more than two decades, for the seat of Mayor of Malvar, Batangas.

 Early life and education

 Abu was born at Barangay Luta Sur, Malvar, Batangas, and is the second child among 11 siblings.
 He came from a family of farmers and entered the public school system in Batangas throughout his life, where he once also served as the class valedictorian both in elementary and high school.
 Abu entered the Philippine Military Academy in 1988 and graduated at the upper half of his class, the Tanglaw-Diwa class of 1992.
 He also earned his master's degree in Marine Management at Dalhousie University in Halifax, Nova Scotia, Canada.
 Abu also earned some units while studying Bachelor of Laws at Adamson University in Manila, but dropped out a few months later.

 He also completed various studies and courses locally and abroad, such as the VIP Protection and Security Course at the Presidential Security Group Training School in Malacanang Park, Manila, and the Global Maritime Distress and Safety System General Operator's Course.
 Abu also entered search and rescue courses such as the Maritime Search and Rescue Course at the Maritime Training Center in Fremantle, Western Australia, the Basic Firefighting Course at the Maritime Disaster Prevention Training Center in Yokosuka, Japan, and the Individual Training Course in Search and Rescue at the Japan Coast Guard Headquarters in Tokyo, Japan; as well as training sessions with the United States Coast Guard Training Center in Yorktown, Virginia, and with the China Coast Guard in Beijing, China; and crisis management programs at the Cranfield University.